Tobacco Facts and Figures

 Tobacco use is the leading cause of preventable illness and death in the United States.
 It causes many different cancers as well as chronic lung diseases such as emphysema and bronchitis, heart disease, pregnancy-related problems, and many other serious health problems.

-- Each day, more than 3,600 people under 18 smoke their first cigarette, and more than 900 begin smoking on a daily basis.
+- Each day, more than 3,200 people under 18 smoke their first cigarette, and approximately 2,100 youth and young adults become daily smokers.

 - Approximately 18% of high school students smoke cigarettes.